How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 6. Prepare Key Dishes in Advance

-Select dishes that represent your restaurant’s vibe, and prep them fresh for the camera.
+Select dishes that represent your venue’s vibe, and prep them fresh for the camera.

 Garnish with care